loikein/blogdown-jump-to-main-button/READMD.md

 # Blogdown Jump-to-Main Button

-For inclusive and accessible Internet.
+For more inclusive and accessible Internet.

 ## Usage